JonathanScavenius/MastersThesis/README.md

 The code is structured as follows:

 Preprocess.ipynb
-  - module responsable for loading data, aswell as processing data for model training and testing.
+  - module responsable for loading data, as well as processing data for model training and testing.

 Research.ipynb
   - module responsable for creating yield curves from swaps and vice versa.
 (This module only works for numpy not torch)